brendanlong/cookbook/src/risotto.md

 # Risotto

 I don't remember where this recipe is from.
-I like it because you don't need to stir constantly.
+It's nice because you don't need to stir constantly.

 ## Ingredients